simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 Do any of these apply to you ?

 **I am a technical person wanting to track finances with familiar tools and a minimum of fuss**\
-You can learn hledger's syntax quickly, manage the data with your favourite text processing tools, and produce useful financial reports right away with a single executable requiring no configuration.
+You can learn hledger's syntax quickly, manage data with your favourite text processing tools, and produce useful financial reports right away with a single executable requiring no configuration.

 **I want to try Plain Text Accounting, but I am finding it hard to get started**\